openlookeng/hetu-core/hetu-docs/en/admin/dynamic-filters.md

 The dynamic filtering is primarily used to optimize the highly selective join scenarios (including dynamic partition pruning for large partitioned tables and row filtering for non-partitioned tables). openLooKeng dynamic filtering is currently applicable to `inner join`, `semi join` and `right join` scenarios, only can be applied to `Hive connector`, `DC connector` and `Memory connector`.

 ## Usage
 openLooKeng dynamic filtering feature depends on the distributed cache component.
-Please refer to the section [Configuring HA](../installation/deployment-ha.md) to configure `hazelcast`.
+Please refer to the section [State Store](state-store.md) for specific configuration on state store.
-In `/etc/config.properties`, yhe following parameters need to be configured.
+In `/etc/config.properties`, the following parameters need to be configured.

 ``` properties
 enable-dynamic-filtering=true